Health/Medical Admin Services Schools in South Dakota

 There are 8 colleges in South Dakota that offer health and medical administrative services degrees.
 Learn about the most popular 8 below:

-Graduates earn an average $34,200 after graduation.
 15 to 1 is the student to faculty ratio.
 The 9.30% student loan default rate is lower than average.
+88% of students are awarded financial aid at this school.

 Graduates earn an average $33,300 after graduation.
 The student loan default rate of 7.40% is a good sign that graduates can afford their loan payments.
 Of all the students who attend this school, 95% get financial aid.